SamyMekk/samymekk.github.io/_pages/about.md

 <br>
 Before my PhD, I graduated from both my M.S. in Quantitative Finance at [M2MO](https://masterfinance.math.univ-paris-diderot.fr/) (Modélisation Aléatoire) and my M.S in Actuarial Science at [ENSAE Paris](https://www.ensae.fr/).
 <br>
-From the end of 2024, I may be a member of the French [Actuariat Institute] (https://www.institutdesactuaires.com/).
+From the end of 2024, I may be a member of the [French Actuariat Institute](https://www.institutdesactuaires.com/).

 Research interests
 ======